Applicants will be notified of awards by March 15, 2019.

 The National Center for Institutional Diversity (NCID) at the University of Michigan represents a commitment to affirm the central value of diversity, equity and inclusion in the nation’s communities, institutions and society.

-To that end, grants to support research and scholarship for change are available to members of the U-M community to support their work on innovative projects that will positively impact academia and society.
+To that end, Grants to Support Research and Scholarship for Change are available to University of Michigan faculty and staff to support their work on innovative projects that will positively impact academia and society.

-Applicants must be faculty and staff at the University of Michigan.
+Applicants must be faculty or staff at the University of Michigan (Ann Arbor, Dearborn, or Flint).
 Proposals that engage students are also strongly encouraged.

-- CV or resume and biographical sketch of team members and key collaborator
+- CV or resume of lead investigator.
+Biographical sketch of all team members.

 Project statements should be no more than five pages describing:

-- The nature of the research project and why the project is important to the applicants
+- The nature and importance of the project

 - The objectives and scope of the proposed project